networktester7/android-app/readme.md

 The platform is Android OS and will primarily target smartphone devices.

 ## Front/Back-End Support
-The backend is a MySQL Server that binds to PHP through Apache to handle requests.
+Android Studio will be used to develop the app.
+The backend is a MySQL server that binds to PHP through Apache to handle requests.
 The PHP server handles the login, add, and subtract requests.
-The employees can instantly see in real time how much quanities are available.
+Employees can instantly see in real time inventory quanities available.

 ## Functionality
-The functionality is going to consist of a display interface that shows the current inventory available at a hospital location, as well as a search function to allow the user to search for a specific medical device (e.g. an IV Fluid.
+The functionality consists of a display interface that shows the current inventory available at a hospital location, as well as a search function to allow the user to search for a specific medical device (e.g. an 18 mm heart valve).

 ## Currently functioning features:
 1. Login screen that authenticates with main app
-2. Users are able to view the database and the quantities of the items
+2. Users are able to view the database and inventory quantities.
-3. Users can add quantites of items
+3. Users can add quantites of items.
 4. Users can subtract items from the inventory.

 ## Design (wireframes)